jorgearanda/gunslingers/README.md

 they remove any control marker(s) currently on it, then add a single control marker of their own.

+If they removed another player's control marker(s), that player returns the number of reputation tokens corresponding to the territory to the bank, and the new controller collects the same number of tokens.

+If the loser does not have enough reputation tokens to return, then she returns all of her reputation tokens.
+The winner still takes the full amount of reputation tokens from the bank.

 Rent Collection
 ---------------